dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

 I guess `ecoute` reads a line of the input mesh file, but I don't know where it finds the variable specifying the file to read, neither if it's a common variable or something like that._

 Interesting point: this part determines if the file is binary, which means that a binary version of the mesh file already exists.
-I should look for its specifications: it could be use as a starting point for defining a parallel compliant format.
+I should look for its specifications: it could be used as a starting point for defining a parallel compliant format.

     !
     !
 Binary file: read/write